Electric vs. combustion - are electric boat engines worthwhile?

 This includes calculating the remaining range, power consumption, GPS, or on autopilot.
 Of course, you could also add these features to internal combustion engines if you wish.
 They are often already integrated into electric motors and you do not have to invest more money than necessary.

-Pay attention to the required capacity early on when designing your batteries.
-When planning the route of your boat trip, you should also consider loading points due to the maximum capacity.
+Attention here early in the design of your batteries to the required capacity.
+When planning the route of your boat trip, you should also consider charging points due to the maximum capacity.

 The good thing about electric motors: electricity is available almost everywhere!
-So you can recharge the battery on your own dock as well as in ports, jetties or at charging stations and are therefore very flexible.
+So you can recharge the battery both at your own jetty and in harbors, piers or at electric charging stations and are therefore still very flexible.

 Are boats suitable for an electric drive?

-By planning your routes or excursions well, this disadvantage can be easily avoided.
-Electricity is usually available at every jetty or port.
-If you use your boat during the day, it can be connected to the power supply at the dock overnight and is fully operational again the next day at the latest.
+Indem you plan their routes or trips well, this disadvantage can be very easily circumvented.
+Electricity is usually available at any dock or port.
+If you use your boat during the day, it can be connected to the power grid overnight at the dock and will be fully operational again the next day at the latest.

-While it is a disadvantage, you either need more battery space in your boat or have less range.
-Fortunately, an electric motor takes up significantly less space than the main engine with an internal combustion engine.
-In our experience, there have been no problems with the range for most of the changes to an electric motor.
+While it is a disadvantage, because you either need more space in your boat for batteries or have a shorter range.
+Fortunately, an electric motor takes up much less space than a main engine with an internal combustion engine.
+From our experience, most conversions to an e-motor have not had any range issues.

 2. Acquisition costs of electric boat engines